pjvds/born2code.net/_posts/2013-05-27-simplify-your-jekyll-publishing-process-with-wercker.md

     # that build the jekyll site
     - script:
         name: generate site
-        code: bundler exec jekyll build --trace
+        code: bundle exec jekyll build --trace
 {% endhighlight %}

 This is what you defined in the wercher.yml file.
 The first line contains `box: wercker/ruby` which defines that you want to run the build in a ruby box.
 The second line defines the `build` section that consists of steps, in this case two.
 These steps are performed during the execution of the build.
 The first step `bundle-install` is a smart version of the `bundle install` command that uses caching so future build will execute faster.
-The second step `script` executes the script that is defined the `code` option that consists of a single command `bundler exec jekyll build --trace`.
+The second step `script` executes the script that is defined the `code` option that consists of a single command `bundle exec jekyll build --trace`.

 ## Add wercker.yml to your repository